White House urges cities to use COVID funds to hire cops, despite police skepticism

 “In that hiring money, hopefully, there will be a recruitment strategy selling the job to qualified applicants,” said James Pasco, executive director of the Fraternal Order of Police.

-A survey of nearly 200 departments released last month by the Police Executive Research Forum (PERF) revealed retirements are up 45% and resignations increased 20% in 2021 compared to last year.
+A survey of nearly 200 departments released last month by the Police Executive Research Forum revealed retirements are up 45% and resignations increased 20% in 2021 compared with last year.

-The survey also revealed that in departments with 500 or more officers, the retirement rate soared by nearly 30% while new hiring dropped 5%.
+The survey also revealed that in departments with 500 or more officers, the retirement rate soared by nearly 30% while hiring dropped 5%.

-At the same time, cities across the country are seeing a shocking increase in homicides, especially shootings.
+At the same time, cities across the country are reporting a shocking increase in homicides, especially from shootings.
 Large cities this year have reported a nearly 25% rise in killings on top of the 30% spike in homicides last year.

-Those numbers are rising even as overall crime figures declined while people stayed at home during the COVID-19 pandemic.
+Although those numbers rose, overall crime figures declined while people stayed home during COVID-19 lockdowns.

 Republicans have seized on the rising violence to attack the president as “soft on crime.”

-Exit interviews conducted by PERF showed that morale is a key factor in the spike in police resignations and retirements, which followed last year’s racial protests and demands for changes to policing.
+Exit interviews conducted by the Police Executive Research Forum showed that morale is a key factor in the police resignations and retirements after racial protests and demands for changes to policing last year.

-Officers say they have been unfairly demonized and have simply had enough, walking off the job.
+Officers say they have been unfairly demonized and have simply had enough.
 Meanwhile, police academy applications are down nationwide.

 In Minneapolis, where former officer Derek Chauvin was convicted of murdering George Floyd, the police department has lost nearly 300 officers from disability leave, retirements and attrition, according to a report from Minnesota Public Radio.